-In addition to the feedback provided by the 2022 AQMP Advisory Group and the STMPR Advisory Group, the South Coast AQMD staff sought additional expert peer review of specific 2022 AQMP components.
+In addition to the feedback provided by the 2022 AQMP Advisory Group and the STMPR Advisory Group, the-South Coast AQMD staff sought additional expert peer review of specific 2022 AQMP components.
 California Health and Safety Code §40471(b) requires an Advisory Council, appointed by the South Coast AQMD Governing Board and Board Advisory Groups, to undertake peer review of the Health Effects report in Appendix I of the 2022 AQMP.
-The mission of the Advisory Council is to review and provide comments on this Health Effects report that demonstrates analysis of air pollution health impacts in the South Coast AQMD advisory groups, where each advisory group nominates members or has volunteers participate in the Advisory Council.
+The mission of the Advisory Council is to review and provide comments on this Health Effects report that demonstrates analysis of air pollution health impacts in the South Coast

+Air Basin.
+The South Coast AQMD Advisory Council is composed of members from different South Coast AQMD advisory groups, where each advisory group nominates members or has volunteers participate in the Advisory Council.
 In addition, each Governing Board member may select one person to be a member of the Advisory Council.
 Figure 9-2 shows the Advisory Groups that participate in the Advisory Council for the 2022 AQMP.
+The first Advisory Council meeting was held on August 10, 2022.